zchyde/brooklinebooksmith.com/_drafts/g.md

 [Be Here Now](http://www.brooklinebooksmith-shop.com/book/9780517543054) by Ram Dass

-The classics are a good place to start on your mindfulness journey.&nbsp; Be Here Now is a classic mindfulness title.&nbsp; Whenever life gets out of hand pick up this book and follow one mans journey to enlightenment – and see how easy it is for yourself to do, too.&nbsp; Contemplate man's natural disposition to seek spirituality and enlightenment.
+This classic mindfulness title follows one man's journey to enlightenment as he embraces the yogic path. *Be Here Now* asks questions about the spiritual nature of mankind and how one finds a way to happiness